Linh1706/Self-driving-car-Prj01/writeup_Projec01.md

 The goals / steps of this project are the following:
 * Make a pipeline that finds lane lines on the road
-* Reflect on your work in a written report
+* Reflect my work in a written report

-[//]: # 1 out put from the pipeline

-[image1]: .image_output.jpg "Grayscale"

 ---